Acinar cell carcinoma of the pancreas: Diagnosis

 Light microscopy of an acinar cell carcinoma biopsy typically shows granular appearance.
 Immunohistochemistry is usually positive for trypsin, chymotrypsin and lipase.
 On genetic testing, altered genes/proteins are typically found for p53, SMAD4, APC, ARID1A and GNAS.

 Treatment

-ACC can be treated with a Whipple procedure or (depending on the location within the pancreas) with left partial resection of pancreas.
+Surgery is recognized as the best therapeutic option for ACCs that are locally limited and resectable.
+In cases when surgery is not an option, more aggressive treatment plans for metastatic and locally advanced diseases must be looked for.
+The effectiveness of adjuvant therapy is still up for debate because of the rarity of ACC and the lack of adequate randomized trials comparing various treatment modalities.